Kurtziella atrostyla

 Kurtziella atrostyla, common name the brown-tip mangelia, is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 3 mm and 9 mm.

 Distribution

 K. atrostyla can be found in the Atlantic Ocean, the Gulf of Mexico and the Caribbean Sea, ranging from the coast of North Carolina south to Quintana Roo.

-It has also been as a fossil found in Quaternary strata in Louisiana, USA.
+It has also been as a fossil found in Quaternary strata in Louisiana, United States.